 - Greenery: Add short cedar sprigs along the runner for softness and scent.

-- Place settings: Layer a white plate on a woven charger; tuck a mini pinecone or name card into a napkin ring.
+- Place settings: Layer a white plate on a woven charger, then tuck a mini pinecone or name card into a napkin ring.

 - Shimmer: Add a few mercury glass votives for that reflective glow.